fredericferry/Atmospheric_General_Circulation/README.md

 Note 2 : If you have any comment/suggestion, if you find this code useful --> please send me an email : mailto:frederic.ferry@meteo.fr

+THIS CODE IS NOT FULLY FUNCTIONNAL, YOU WILL HAVE TO CODE SOME MISSING PARTS (THIS SHOULD NOT BE TOO DIFFICULT).

 The gridded data needed to run the notebook are NOT provided

 Get the monthly data here :